macouella/eslint-config-jnprt/README.md

 # eslint-config-jnprt

-Jest, Node, Prettier, React/Preact and Typescript
+Jest, Node, Prettier, React/Preact (can be disabled) and Typescript

 ## Usage